 France NFTs 'first of many' national team launches by Sorare

-The football Non-Fungible Token (NFT) creator Sorare has announced a licensing agreement with the France Football Federation to release national team digital trading cards through its platform.
+The football Non-Fungible Token (NFT) creator Sorare has announced a licensing agreement with the France Football Federation to release national team digital trading cards through its platform this month amid Euro 2020.

 Up until now, Sorare has stuck with club-based cards to be bought and sold through cyptocurrency, as well as used in fantasy football games for cash prizes.
 This move, the company said, is the "first of many" that can expand its reach into new fan bases.